 What to Expect at a USCIS Biometrics Appointment

 When you apply for a benefit from U.S. Citizenship and Immigration Services (USCIS) — such as a work permit, citizenship, green card or even a green card renewal — a standard part of the process is a biometrics appointment (also known as a biometrics screening).
 It may sound scary, but it shouldn’t be a concern for most people.
-However, it’s important to understand what happens at your USCIS appointment, what to expect, and who should be concerned.
+Regardless, it's important to understand what happens at your USCIS appointment, what to expect, and who should be concerned.

 USCIS Biometrics Appointment Explained

-You will receive the biometrics appointment notice after you submit your application or petition, and the appointment will take place before you receive any benefits or a card in the mail.
-The letter will arrive as an “Application Support Center (ASC) Appointment Notice” (Form I-797C, Notice of Action) and will include information about the date, time and location for your ASC appointment.
-The appointment itself takes most people 15-30 minutes.
+USCIS will mail you the biometrics appointment notice after you submit your application or petition.
+The appointment will take place before you receive any benefits or a card in the mail.
+The letter will arrive as an "Application Support Center (ASC) Appointment Notice" (Form I-797C, Notice of Action) and will include information about the date, time and location for your ASC appointment.
+The appointment itself takes most people 15 to 30 minutes.

 USCIS recommends that you attend the biometrics appointment at the Application Support Center that has been scheduled for you.
 If the location of this ASC is not convenient for you, some applicants have been able to reschedule the appointment at an alternative ASC.
 A change in location is at the discretion of USCIS.
 For a list of ASCs, see the USCIS Service and Office Locator.